DataDog/system-tests/docs/execute/binaries.md

-By default, system tests will build a [weblog](../edit/weblog.md) image that ships the production version of all components.
+By default, system tests will build a [weblog](../edit/weblog.md) image that ships the latest production version of the specified tracer language library.

-But, obviously, testing validated versions of components is not really interesting, we need to have a way to install a specific version of at least one component.
-Here is recipes for each components:
+But we often want to run system tests against unmerged changes.
+The general approach is to identify the git commit hash that contains your changes and use this commit has to download a targeted build of the tracer.
+Note: ensure that the commit has been pushed to a remote branch first, and when taking the commit hash, ensure it is the full hash.
+You can identify the commit hash using `git log` or from the github UI.

 ## Agent